pyreadline/pyreadline/doc/source/introduction.rst

 interfaces in GUIs.
 The use of pyreadline for anything but the windows console is still under development.

-The pyreadline module does not yet support Python 3.x this will be targeted for the 2.0 version.
+The pyreadline module support also Python 3.x.

 Dependencies